danielwrobert/sc-codes-workshop/README.md

 **Requirements:**
 - [WP-API plugin](https://wordpress.org/plugins/rest-api/)
 - [WP Basic Auth Plugin](https://github.com/WP-API/Basic-Auth) (Only if authentication is needed.
-Not used in this demo.)
+Not used in this demo.
+Not meant for production!)

 ### Slides